aelliott/expressioneditor/README.txt

 [2.4] MAC OSX

 Expression Editor will also compile and run on OSX, since again there is no binary to distribute you will need to compile it.
-As with the other platforms you can do this with the Qt4.6+ SDK by opening expressioneditor.pro and then selecting "Run" (ctrl+r).
+The process for this is basically the same as for Linux:

+$ cd ~/src/expressioneditor # or if you put it elsewhere use that path
+$ cmake .
+$ make
+$ ./expressioneditor

+You may encounter an error regarding Qt being built for a different architecture to the one which you are targetting expressioneditor to.
+To resolve this add -DCMAKE_OSX_ARCHITECTURES=i386 to the cmake command.

-After the initial run a settings directory will have been created in
-$HOME/.expressioneditor/ to complete installation copy across the files in the source tree's common/ directory into ~/.expressioneditor/common/
+After the initial run a settings directory will have been created in ~/.expressioneditor/ to complete installation copy across the files in the source tree's common/ directory into ~/.expressioneditor/common/